rabinderFuturescape/Member_Staff_Flutter/backend-api/README.md

 - `Unit` - Represents a unit
 - `MemberStaffAssignment` - Represents an assignment of a staff to a member
 - `Otp` - Represents an OTP for mobile verification
+- `MemberStaffBooking` - Represents a booking made by a member for staff services
+- `BookingSlot` - Represents a time slot within a booking

 ### Controllers